Ready to hear the lowdown on the MSR Hubba. The one person tent I took with me on my 2-month hike across Britain?

 Hubba NX Pitching Options

-(I’ve not tried the tent with the footprint and rainfly option, as I don’t have the footprint!)
+(I’ve not tried the Hubba tent with the footprint and rainfly option, as I don’t have the MSR footprint!)

 How Does The Hubba NX Cope in UK Bad Weather?

-Although, most my photos were mostly taken on sunny days.
+Most of my photos were mostly taken on sunny days.
 The priority on rainy days is to get your kit packed up, not take pictures!
-(But I promise, I did get wet!)

 Hubba NX in the Rain